falconry/falcon/docs/user/install.rst

 Dependencies
 ------------

-Falcon depends on `python-mimeparse`. `python-mimeparse` is a better-maintained fork of the similarly named `mimeparse` project.
-Normally the correct package will be selected by Falcon's ``setup.py``.
-However, if you are using an alternate strategy to manage dependencies, please take care to install the correct package in order to avoid errors.
+Falcon does not require the installation of any other packages, although if Cython has been installed into the environment, it will be used to optimize the framework as explained above.

 WSGI Server
 -----------